De Sarthe Gallery: Artists

 Zhong Wei's solo exhibition 'Weight Drifting' at DE SARTHE, Hong Kong (2023).
 Photo courtesy of the gallery.

 DE SARTHE exhibits works that reflect upon the complex and permeating implications of 21st century technology, representing creative practices that navigate and traverse the virtual realms colliding into reality today.
-Currently, the gallery represents a roster of contemporary Asian artists belonging to the generation born between 1970s-1990s, including Chan Ka Kiu, Lin Jingjing, Lov-Lov, Eugene Lun, Lu Xinjian, Mak2, Ma Sibo, Caison Wang, Wang Xin, Zhong Wei, and Zhou Wendou.
-The gallery also works with artists such as Dong Jinling, Double Fly Art Center, Jung Jin, Wang Jiajia, Xinyan Zhang, and more.
+Currently, the gallery represents a roster of contemporary Asian artists belonging to the generation born between 1970s-1990s, including Chan Ka Kiu, Lazarus Chan, Mitchell F. Chan, Lin Jingjing, Lov-Lov, Eugene Lun, Lu Xinjian, Mak2, Ma Sibo, Caison Wang, Wang Xin, Zhong Wei, and Zhou Wendou.

 de Sarthe Artist Residency (deSAR)

 Since 2017, the gallery has also run an annual summer residency program ("deSAR"), during which a Hong Kong-based artist is invited to use the gallery's Wong Chuk Hang space as an open studio for two months.
 The yearly program concludes with a short exhibition at the end of summer, of works created over the course of the residency.